ericbalawejder/password-generator/README.md

 ### Password Generator
 Create a policy to generate a random password.
-Built with Spring Boot and Thymeleaf.
+Built with Spring Boot.

 ### How to run:
 To run locally:
 ```
-$ cd password-generator
+$ ./gradlew clean build
 $ ./gradlew bootRun
 ```
 visit:<br>